Skip to content

 • 🏷️ Smart Task Categorization: Automatically categorizes tasks using pattern matching rules

-• 🔍 Search & Filter: Quickly find launches and tasks by name
+• 🔍 Search & Filter: Quickly find launches, tasks, and notebooks by name

 • 🔄 Auto-Refresh: Automatically updates when configurations change